Back

 Alexander Wienand / piano

-Cover art by Stefano Zardini “The Sparkling Alps Icons”
+The Art in Music: Cover art “The Sparkling Alps Icons” created by Stefano Zardini

 Now here’s a challenge: to take the fugue, possibly the most complex compositional procedure in Western classical music, and to transform it to reflect the modern age.
 The ‘New Piano Trio’ - violinist Florian Willeitner, cellist Ivan Turkalj and pianist Alexander Wienand – has taken this task to heart.
 Rather than being in any way daunted by the towering achievements of the baroque period, these three classically trained and extremely open-minded musicians have risen to the occasion, and achieved a fine balance between the rigour of the art of fugue and the freedom of jazz in their album ‘What the Fugue’.